The easy way to get your teen talking about their future

 How do I get my teenager to start talking?

 To help you, we’ve created a board game that saves you worrying about which questions to ask.
 You can play too!
 By playing the game together you create a two-way conversation, with them finding out more about you, as well as you finding out more about them.
 This helps avoid feelings of confrontation because the focus is not solely directed towards your child.
-It covers lots of different areas that it’s important to bear in mind when considering next options, such as what their strengths are, what interests them outside the school curriculum, what type of person they are, how they’ve changed over the past few years, what they’d like to do better, what brings them joy and their thoughts on fame.
+It covers lots of different areas that are important to bear in mind when considering next options, such as what their strengths are, what interests them outside the school curriculum, what type of person they are, how they’ve changed over the past few years, what they’d like to do better, what brings them joy and their thoughts on fame.
 Playing the game several months apart will enable you to assess how your child has changed and developed.

 Download it here if your child is taking GCSE or here if they are in sixth form